Woman absorbed in painting at an easel in a studio, lost in hyperfixation on a creative task

 Why the ADHD brain does it: the dopamine mechanism

-But novelty, challenge and genuine interest produce a sharp burst (a phasic spike) of dopamine.
+Novelty, challenge and genuine interest produce a sharp burst of dopamine.
 When the ADHD brain finds something that delivers that hit, the reward pathway reinforces staying with it — and keeps reinforcing it, because disengaging would mean losing the only thing currently producing the signal.
 The clearest applied work here comes from Kathleen Hupfeld, Tessa Abagis and Priti Shah, whose 2019 study in the Journal of Attention Disorders documented how common and intense hyperfocus episodes are in adults with ADHD, and how strongly they cluster around personally meaningful activities.
+A separate 2020 study by Yvonne Groen and colleagues in Research in Developmental Disabilities found that adults with higher ADHD symptom counts reported significantly more frequent and more intense hyperfocus experiences than adults without ADHD, reinforcing that this is a measurable group difference, not an anecdote.

-That is the whole paradox in one sentence: the ADHD brain is not bad at focusing — it is bad at choosing what to focus on, because the choice is being made by the reward system rather than by your priorities.
+The prefrontal cortex, responsible for attention regulation, impulse control and task-switching, is structurally underactive in ADHD brains, which is why disengaging from a hyperfixation — even when you actively want to stop — takes significantly more effort than it would for a neurotypical brain.
+That is the whole paradox in one sentence: the ADHD brain is not bad at focusing, it is bad at choosing what to focus on, because the choice is being made by the reward system rather than by your priorities.
 Understanding this changes the goal.
 You are not trying to force more willpower onto an under-stimulated system.
 You are trying to give the system structure so its intensity lands where you want it.

 When hyperfixation helps and when it hurts